Forklift Training Requirements: US and Canada

-What to expect on a forklift certification exam in Canada.
-Written test topics, practical evaluation checklist, and how to prepare your operators.
+What to expect on the forklift certification exam.
+Written test topics, practical evaluation criteria, passing scores, and US vs Canadian differences.

 Your operator just finished three days of forklift training.
 Now comes the part that makes everyone nervous: the exam.
 What does it actually test?
 Can you fail?
 What happens if you do?
 Most operators walk in with no idea what to expect, and most employers have never seen the evaluation criteria.
 That lack of transparency is a problem we can fix right now.